JimmyTranDev/nvim-config/README.md

 nvim
 ```

-The configuration will automatically bootstrap itself on first launch.
+The configuration will automatically bootstrap itself on first launch with Lazy.nvim.

+### ✨ What Happens on First Launch

+1. **Lazy.nvim Bootstrap**: Automatically downloads and installs the plugin manager
+2. **Plugin Installation**: All plugins are downloaded and compiled in parallel
+3. **LSP Server Setup**: Mason automatically installs language servers for common languages
+4. **Treesitter Parsers**: Syntax highlighting parsers are installed as needed
+5. **Ready to Use**: Complete development environment in under 2 minutes

 ### Enhanced Experience Setup